Taking part in research

 - The NIHR Cambridge Clinical Research Facility: A facility for patients and volunteers who are participating in research (both adults and children).
 It supports experimental medicine and early phase research studies.

-- UK Clinical Trials Gateway: Find out what it means to take part in a clinical trial, sign up for trials, look for trials relevant to you and contact researchers.
+- Be Part of Research: Find out what it means to take part in a clinical trial, sign up for trials, look for trials relevant to you and contact researchers.

 - Cambridge Brain Bank: Established to enable brain tissue to be used after death for research into neurodegenerative disorders such as Dementia (Alzheimer’s, Frontotemportal etc.), Motor Neurone disease, Huntington’s disease, Multiple Sclerosis, Parkinson’s disease etc.